Chutka Nuclear Power Plant: History

 After the government allotted 42 acre of land for the project, the Chutka, Tatighat, Kunda, Bhaliwara and Patha villagers decided to start an indefinite agitation from 25 October 2015.
 Most of them were displaced by the Bargi Dam in 1984.

 Meanwhile, within the 30 km of the site, a survey was completed in the 2828 km2 area, which is almost 60% covered with water, the remaining barren land and a small area of cultivated land with poor soil conditions.
 The survey was started in December 2012.

 Design and specification

 The proposed 700 MW IPHWR-700 reactors are indigenous and similar to the ones currently under construction in Kakrapar Atomic Power Station (KAPP-3 &4) and Rajasthan Atomic Power Station (RAPP-7 & 8).

 Cost and economics

-The plant will be built by the Nuclear Power Corporation of India, at an estimated of cost ₹25000 crore.
+The plant will be built by the Nuclear Power Corporation of India, at an estimated cost of ₹25000 crore.
 The project is a part of the fleet mode reactor program of the Government of India under which 10 indigenous IPHWR-700 reactors are being built.
-The construction will start in 2025 and is planned to be competed within 6-7 year.
+The construction will start in 2025 and is planned to be completed within 6-7 years.